St3v3J/BagelHouse/README.md

 # BagelHouse
-Bagel and Coffee shop application for Mobile device or in-store Kiosk.
+This is a Bagel and Coffee shop application for Mobile device or in-store order Kiosk.
 Proof of concepts.
+User inputs order choice from a modest selection of bagels and toppings as well as coffee choices.
+The price plus tax is automatically displayed on the screen.
+The application can also connect to a database and add an employee, update or delete the employees from the database and uses exception handling for errors.
+Its a deomonstration of the apps functionality.
+Lambda's are used for the removing of uneven numbers from an array and a binary search is then performed to demonstrate improved performance potential.